-A Cloud Architect is responsible for converting the technical specifications of the project into the architecture and design that will guide the concluding product.
+A Cloud Architect is responsible for converting the project’s technical specifications into the architecture and design that will guide the concluding product.

-Often, Cloud Architects are also qualified for bridging the gaps between complex business requirements and solutions in the cloud.
+Cloud Architects are often qualified to bridge the gaps between complex business requirements and solutions in the Cloud.

-The job responsibilities of a cloud network engineer are following.
+The job responsibilities of a cloud network engineer are the following.

-- Designing and deploying apps on a cloud.
+- We are designing and deploying apps on the Cloud.

 - Maintaining the usage of cloud services and implementing cost-saving strategies.